Kernelsphere Documentation

 BROWSERBASE_PROJECT_ID=your_project_id

-Supported providers include ProxyEmpire, Smartproxy, Oxylabs, Webshare, Proxy6, and custom configurations.
-Add your proxy details to .env:
+The proxy manager supports ProxyEmpire, Smartproxy, Oxylabs, Webshare, Proxy6, and custom providers.
+Add proxies to your .env file:

 PROXY_LIST=host1:port1:user1:pass1,host2:port2:user2:pass2